 Ladbroke Grove to Kensington palace

-Whilst trying all of this amazing food, you will learn about the history of the area which is home to the largest antique market in the world, colorful art, fashion, architecture and iconic movie locations immortalized here on film.
+Whilst trying all of this amazing food, you will learn about the history of the area which is home to the largest antique market in the world, colourful art, fashion, architecture and iconic movie locations immortalized here on film.

 You will have plenty of time to walk, talk, eat and simply let yourself get drawn in by this incredible area.
-We will finish just in front of Kensington palace and who knows, we might even be able to say hello to the royals.
+We will finish just in front of Kensington Palace and who knows, we might even be able to say hello to the royals.

 £59pp (includes all the food and drink listed).